-Students with two or more years or units of language study in grades 10-12 of high school take the intermediate level language and culture courses (III, IV) in that language or the beginning courses (I, II) in another language.
-Students with one year or unit of language study in grade 9 and one year or unit of language study in grades 10-12 may begin their OBU language study in semester II or semester III of that language or in the beginning course in another language.
+Students with two or more years or units of language study in grades 10-12 of high school take the Intermediate level language and culture courses (I, II) in that language or the beginning courses (I, II) in another language.
+Students with one year or unit of language study in grade 9 and one year or unit of language study in grades 10-12 may begin their OBU language study in Beginning II or Intermediate I of that language or in the beginning course in another language.
 All students must take two sequential courses at the appropriate level in order to fulfill the modern language requirement.
 Foreign nationals who have learned English as a foreign language are exempt from the requirement.